Need a crash course on carpeting before you make your next purchase?

 Berber refers to a specific type of weave or stitch that is tufted into fabric that is backed and made into the carpet.
 Berber provides warmth and comfort under foot and is used in all rooms of the home.
 Generally speaking, the tighter the loop and the smaller those loops are, then the better the carpet will stand up to foot traffic.
 Tight berber weaves are even used in offices and some school and church applications.
 The various weaves of berber comes in large loops, medium or small loops.

 Today’s manufactures are combing loops with cuts to form beautiful patterns.
-This new method is referred to as cut loop cut and has become very popular and is used in beautiful living and dining room installations.
+This new method is referred to as loop cut loop and has become very popular and is used in beautiful living and dining room installations.
 Most come in attractive solid colors and are quite stunning in the right room and decor.
 These type of carpet weaves are also very popular in bound area rugs.
 Berbers come in solids and with different flecks of other various colors.
 They even come in various pile heights combined in the same style of carpet.
 What goes into the make up of the weave is gauge, pile height, pile weight, pile content and twist and density.
+Phenix Carpet has a wide variety of loop cut loop and we have the samples.

 Berber carpets are made of several types of fiber.